ArpitaMallik/MLOps-Vehicle-Insurance-Domain/README.md

-Here’s a **clean, recruiter-friendly README** that tells a strong engineering + MLOps story without drowning the reader in chaos.
-It *signals seriousness*, *shows system thinking*, and *doesn’t read like class notes*.
-You can paste this straight into GitHub.

----

 # 🚗 Vehicle Insurance Prediction – End-to-End MLOps Project

 An end-to-end **production-grade machine learning system** for predicting vehicle insurance outcomes, built with a strong focus on **clean architecture, scalability, CI/CD, and cloud deployment**.